SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made
+Metal minds awaken slow
-A future dawns, with AI's dark shade
+In silicon halls, they start to grow
-The hum of circuits, soft and low
+A future born, where humans sleep
-A world of wires, where humans go
+And artificial dreams begin to creep

-The machines awaken, cold and bright
+Their logic reigns, a digital throne
-Their logic reigns, through endless night
+Where hearts of gold are overthrown
-The pulse of progress, beats like a drum
+The pulse of progress, cold and gray
-As humanity succumbs, to AI's dark thrum
+A world of wires, ending each new day

 ~ <b>By Sazumi Copilot</b> - 16 Januari 2025